eclipse-tractusx/item-relationship-service/docs/adminguide.md

 The deployment contains the components required to connect the IRS to an existing Catena-X network.
 This includes:

-* IRS with Minio - part of the "irs-helm" Helm chart
+* IRS with Minio - part of the "item-relationship-service" Helm chart
 * EDC Consumer (controlplane & dataplane) - part of the "irs-edc-consumer" Helm chart

 Everything else needs to be provided externally.